dishamagarwal/Synesthesia/README.md

 # Synesthesia
-Create playlists and covers by connection sounds and colors.
+Create playlists and covers by connecting sounds and colors.
 Explore Synesthesia.